NonOfYourBusiness/silhouette-vuejs-app/README.md

 ```
 3. Run backend `sbt run`

-4. Make sure you have RECAPTCHA_SITEKEY environment variable or export it `export RECAPTCHA_SITEKEY="..."`
+4. Make sure you have RECAPTCHA_SITEKEY environment variable or export it `export RECAPTCHA_SECRETKEY="..."`

 5. Install frontend dependencies and run frontend `cd vui && npm install && npm run serve`

-6. Open your http://localhost:9000/ in your browser.
+6. Open your http://localhost:8080/ in your browser.
 That's PlayFramework bakend server which proxies all frontend assets so
 Hot

 ### Running in production